Judge declares mistrial for teenage suspect after beloved baseball coach's killing at West Baton Rouge bar

 Trending News

-Prosecutors will have the option to present the case to another jury in November.
+Prosecutors plan to bring the case to trial again in November.

 More News